trow-land/Computer-Vision-Projects/README.md

 ## Get in Touch

+I am currently seeking opportunities as a Computer Vision Engineer within the UK.
+I hope the projects shared in this repository clearly demonstrate my dedication and enthusiasm for Computer Vision, particularly in the context of Agri-Tech and environmental sustainability.
+I am excited to put this enthusiasm to use in a role where I can make a positive impact on agriculture, environment, and beyond.

+Apart from professional opportunities, I'm always open to collaborating on interesting projects or discussions in the field of Computer Vision.
+If you'd like to connect, offer advice on improving my projects, or discuss potential collaboration, please feel free to reach out.

-I'm always open to discussing new project ideas, collaborations, or opportunities to contribute to the computer vision community.
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/thomas-rowland-07a785155/) or drop me an email at [tom_rowland@outlook.com](mailto:tom_rowland@outlook.com).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/thomas-rowland-07a785155/) or email at [tom_rowland@outlook.com](mailto:tom_rowland@outlook.com).

 ---